 (37) The implementation of disciplinary procedures may be informed by the findings of the investigation.

-(38) The Director, Assurance Services is responsible for determining if an actual or suspected incident of fraud or corruption is required to be reported to an appropriate external body, such as the Independent Commission Against Corruption, NSW Police, NSW Ombudsman or the NSW Audit Office.
+(38) The General Counsel, Legal & Compliance is responsible for determining if an actual or suspected incident of fraud or corruption is required to be reported to an appropriate external body, such as the Independent Commission Against Corruption, NSW Police, NSW Ombudsman or the NSW Audit Office.

 (39) Reporting to an external body must take place as soon as there are reasonable grounds to suspect fraud or corruption has occurred, or is about to occur.